Luke-Rand/Blackstar-Campaign-Notes/🎲 Sessions/Session 1.md

 [[Sitka Ridgerunner (Steve)]] is going to audition to be percussion for [[Toshiro Mitsunara (Scott)]]'s act.
 He does surprisingly well.

 It's now breakfast time, it smells like bacon.

+# Laramie's Summary
+It's a dark and stormy night.
+The kind of night that makes you think of dark times.
+Or maybe it's just foreshadowing of what's to come.

+I find myself on a train.
+Riding through the storm with the rain going pat pat pat on the window.
+Except that might not be a storm outside.
+And this is no normal train.
+**music stops**
+It's a lightning train 🎺

+Well, well, well, looks like I've got company in my humble abode.
+I'm sharing a room with a real foxy individual.
+He's a musician, and he's got some talent.
+He's got these pointy ears and a bushy tail, like some kind of creature out of a fairy tale.
+Name's Toshi.
+I'm not sure what to make of it, but he seems harmless enough.

+I spotted a couple of burly lookin' fellas who are staying in the room next to me.
+One is a dwarf named Curt Boulderbeard, the other is a half-orc named Thrunk Smith.
+I found out they're from the Smithworks Company.
+They're the kind of guys you wouldn't want to mess with if you catch my drift.

+Next room over is an odd pair.
+First, a lady who goes by the name White Tiger.
+Real name Avel.
+From the Circle of The Reawakened Barren. *shing* *shing* *shing* goes her blade, which she sharpens regularly.
+**music stops**
+Watch out!🎺 She might be an assassin.

+Also in the lady's room is a man named Albert Periwinkle.
+And I do mean a man.
+He sports a tail much like my roommate, but this one is clearly fake.
+From what I gather he's a member of the Cromsonshore Alliance.

+My traveling party.
+One man.
+One Woman.
+Nathan Gruber.
+Samantha Bridgewater.
+Respectively.
+I'm keeping my eyes on them.
+**Music stops**
+Squawk!🎺

+Bong Bong Bong goes the dinner bell.
+The patrons make their way toward the front of the train.
+To the dining hall.
+But not too far!
+There's a locked door.

+Across the room, I see a powerful figure sitting with his back to the wall, surveying the scene with a watchful eye.
+Franchesco Ironmane is his name, and he's a dwarf who commands respect.
+You can tell he's got connections, the way people are deferring to him left and right.
+He's got a thick beard, and there's a glint in his eye that tells you he's not to be trifled with.
+He's wearing a tailored suit that looks like it cost more than my rent, and he's sipping on a glass of whiskey like he's the king of the world.
+Tick Tick Tick goes his pocket watch.
+That's some tech I ain't seen where I'm from.
+I wouldn't want to cross him, that's for sure.

+At the dinner, things got interesting when a liquored-up Regibold stumbled into the scene.
+He's the engineer of this joint.
+Keeps the wheels rolling.
+With the help of his automaton assistant.
+Their name's Animus.
+Weird pair.

+Wah Wah Wah! goes Regibold.
+Like a wee babe that one when he's drunk.

+Time to make our move.
+The crew and I make our rounds.

+Albert Periwinkle?
+The kid doesn't have the stuff.
+He couldn't be carrying the Ruby of Anarchy.

+Smithworks brothers?
+Well, they let slip that they're also looking for the Ruby.
+A surprise to be sure.

+Then I turn and there's someone I haven't made the acquaintance of yet.
+A pretty looking broad named Delilah.
+I hit her with the usual charm.
+She's spilling her secrets in no time.
+All of a sudden she drops a black box and then...

+**Music stops**
+Wham!🎺 Thud!🎺 Agh!🎺
+Darkness.
+**music starts**

+Next thing I know I'm waking up off the floor.
+Was it that good of a party?

+Shame. the broad is dead.
+Even worse, the box is gone.